Granville (Qld)

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Granville has 20 active public transport stops, all serving buses.
-These stops are covered by one route, offering a total of 40 weekly passenger trips.
-The area's transport accessibility is rated good, with residents located an average of 248 meters from the nearest stop.
-Most residents commute outward daily, primarily using cars (94%).
-On average, there are 1.3 vehicles per dwelling, below the regional norm.
-Only 5.2% of residents work from home (2021 Census).
+Granville has 20 active public transport stops, all of which are bus stops.
+These stops are served by one route collectively providing 40 weekly passenger trips.
+Transport accessibility is rated as good, with residents typically located 248 meters from the nearest stop.
+Most residents commute outward due to Granville being primarily residential.
+Car remains the dominant mode of transport at 94%.
+Vehicle ownership averages 1.3 per dwelling, below the regional average.

-Service frequency averages five trips per day across all routes, resulting in about two weekly trips per individual stop.
+According to the 2021 Census, only 5.2% of residents work from home, which may reflect COVID-19 conditions.
+Service frequency averages 5 trips per day across all routes, equating to approximately 2 weekly trips per individual stop.

 Frequently Asked Questions - Transport